Djokovic, Novak (SRB) |

 Highly imaginative

-Quick to learn and grasp new knowledge, but also quick to forget
+Quick to learn and grasp new knowledge, but also

 Sexually easily excitable but quickly satiated